MUMARA/teamofteams/client/bower_components/angular-material-data-table/README.md

 ## License

-This software is provided free of change and without restriction under the [MIT License](LICENSE.md)
+This software is provided free of charge and without restriction under the [MIT License](LICENSE.md)

 ## Demo